Quillox/learncpp/notes.md

 Second, the linker ensures all cross-file dependencies are resolved properly.
 For example, if you define something in one .cpp file, and then use it in a different .cpp file, the linker connects the two together.
 If the linker is unable to connect a reference to something with its definition, you’ll get a linker error, and the linking process will abort.

 Third, the linker also is capable of linking library files.
-A library file is a collection of precompiled code that has been “packaged up” for reuse in other programs.
+A library file is a collection of precompiled code that has been "packaged up" for reuse in other programs.

-#### Steps 6 & 7: Testing and Debugging
+### Steps 6 & 7: Testing and Debugging

 This is the fun part!
 You are now able to run your executable and see what it does!